Day 30: Begin With the End in Mind

 TAKEAWAY: The old saying of “you gotta name it to tame it” is so true in this sense.
 The goal isn’t to “fix” anything but instead to “release” the information and come to a greater understanding.
 Once this occurs the brain won’t hold on to tightly and will release its grip.

-Day 30 Action Task: For today’s action task the goal is to write a letter to someone that you have unfinished business with.
+Day 30 Movement Task: For today’s action task the goal is to write a letter to someone that you have unfinished business with.
 There is no need to send the letter if you don’t want.
 If the letter is sensitive and you don’t want anyone to see: burn it, tear it up and throw it away, or type it out on a computer and promptly delete it.
 Hopefully by the end o the last sentence, you will already be feeling better.

 #1) Ted Talk: Our Story of Rape and Reconciliation